PurnPum/Sketchy-Crystal/README.md

 ## Known issues:

-- Some trainers of the same class may be misplaced with incorrect teams, for example the birdkeeper at the end of route 32 has a level 34 farfetch'd.
-That trainer isn't meant to have that team.
+~~- Some trainers of the same class may be misplaced with incorrect teams, for example the birdkeeper at the end of route 32 has a level 34 farfetch'd.
+That trainer isn't meant to have that team.~~

 ## Changes so far: